Kia e-Niro costs, insurance, warranty & tax

 As a zero-emissions electric car, the e-Niro is currently exempt from VED (road tax).

 - 1VerdictThe Kia e-Niro is our favourite electric family car.
 It's a great SUV with up to 282 miles of driving range, plus stacks of standard equipment

 - 2Range, battery & chargingIf our experience of living with the Hyundai Kona is anything to go by, the longer-range version of the Kia e-Niro should do 260 miles in normal use

-- 3Running costs - currently readingThe Kia e-Niro isn’t the cheapest compact SUV by a long way, but within the electric-car class it’s great value, despite a short service interval
+- 3Running costs & insurance - currently readingThe Kia e-Niro isn’t the cheapest compact SUV by a long way, but within the electric-car class it’s great value, despite a short service interval

 - 4Performance, motor & driveMost importantly, the e-Niro is comfortable and smooth to drive, but it also has up to 201bhp for a surprising turn of speed

 - 5Interior, dashboard & comfortThe Kia e-Niro is a comfortable, easy-going car with a solidly finished and user-friendly interior

 - 6Boot space, seating & practicalityThere are roomier and more versatile diesel or petrol options, but the Kia e-Niro is a practical car and well suited to family motoring

 - 7Reliability & safety ratingGreat standard safety kit and a seven-year warranty are standard on the Kia e-Niro, but servicing intervals are surprisingly short